westerndigitalcorporation/stat/README.md

 ### 4.1.
 OS

-STAT-framework is built to run on Windows.
+STAT-framework is built to run both on Windows and Linux.

->The support for Linux is still in the process.

 ### 4.2.
 Build Tools

-STAT-framework has an integrated support for build-tools that include _Microsoft Visual Studio_ of any version starting from 2008 up to 2019 and of any edition (i.e. Community, Professional and Enterprise editions).
+STAT-framework has an integrated support for build-tools, which are determined based on OS, localy instlled tools and user-configuration:

+- On Windows: _Microsoft Visual Studio_ including all versions from 2005 up to 2019 (any edition, i.e. Community, Professional and Enterprise).

->There is an effort to add support for some other built-tools (like GCC).
+- On Linux: _GNU Compiler_, i.e. GCC

 STAT is designed to minimize its requirements from the system.
-Therefore, it uses integral make-file infrastructure of build-tools (e.g. NMAKE for MSVS) instead of complimentary ones like CMake.
-This decision was dictated by restrictions of our lab machines to install additional software.
+Therefore, it uses a precompiled _GNU Make Tool_ (included in the repo) instead of complimentary ones like CMake.

+> This decision was dictated by restrictions of our lab, which didn't allow installing of any additional software.

 ***MSVS Versioning***